My Account

 This is how to write a job-winning finance CV:

 People in finance work for banks or other financial institutions to service and counsel individual and corporate clients in their financial needs.
-The purpose of your finance CV is to show that you have both the skills and experience needed to reach an organization’s financial goals.
+The purpose of your finance CV is to show that you have both the skills and experience needed to reach an organisation’s financial goals.

-Finance is an umbrella term that covers a wide array of different specializations.
+Finance is an umbrella term that covers a wide array of different specialisations.
 Finance employees work in positions from analysts and specialists to managers and directors, each with their own necessary set of skills and expertise.

 There are a lot of questions about how long your CV should be.
 A good rule of thumb is that a one-page CV template should do the trick, unless you’ve been in finance as long as the U.S dollar.